Measurement of the ratios of branching fractions $\mathcal{R}(D^{*})$ and $\mathcal{R}(D^{0})$

 The choice of corrections applied to simulated $\B \to D^{(*)} H_c X$ decays is not unique, and so the fit is repeated for an ensemble of possible alternative choices.
 The root mean square of this ensemble is taken as a systematic uncertainty.

 A small discrepancy in the fit quality is observed in a region of the control samples dominated by cross-feed from \dsststmunu decays.
-To assess the maximum size of the effect from this mismodelling, a deformation which suppresses the low-\qq, low-\El region of this template to better match the data is applied and the effect on the signal yield from this change is evaluated.
+To assess the maximum size of the effect from this mismodelling, a deformation suppressing the low-\qq, low-\El region of this template to better match the data is applied and the effect on the signal yield from this change is evaluated.

 The default fit model does not include $\Lb \to \Dz p \mun \neumb$ or $\Lb \to \Dstarp n \mun \neumb$ decays.
 To assess the effect of their exclusion, a fit is performed to a control sample requiring a proton candidate among the particles accompanying the $\Dz \mun$ candidate.
 The existing \dststmunu simulated samples are reused with different parameter values as proxy for the \Lb decays and are able to reproduce the kinematic distributions observed in the data.
-The fit for \RDb is repeated with these components included, and half the resulting shift is taken as a systematic uncertainty.
+The fit for \RDb is repeated with these components included using one of two possible auxilliary fits to constrain the size of the contribution, and the larger of the two possible shifts of \RDb is assigned as the systematic uncertainty.